-Travelled : xx miles to Negra by camper car to 32 kilometres to Castelnaudary by barge, transmitting 16 locks.
+Travelled : 40 miles to Negra by camper car then 32 kilometres to Castelnaudary by penichette, traversing 16 ecluse (locks)

 Visited : Toulouse, Negra, Villefranche-de-Lauragais, Castelnaudary

-Stayed : Toulouse and along the banks of the canal
+Stayed : Toulouse and along the banks of the Midi-Canal.

 Our travels through this part of the Pyrenees is drawing to a close.
 We have spent a wonderful night at the unofficial Aire on Col de Tourmalet.
 We wake to find the ponies wandering the parking area have been replaced with alpacas of all things.
 They are walking between the campers and cars looking very inquisitive.